scg-code/API_Webserver/README.md

 - **note:** Column for additional notes about the mood entry, which can be null.
 - **timestamp:** Column capturing the date and time of the mood entry.
 Defaults to the current time and cannot be null.

-Moreover, the `MoodEntry` model has a bidirectional relationship with the `User` model.
+The `MoodEntry` model has a bidirectional relationship with the `User` model.
 The `user` attribute allows easy navigation from a mood entry back to the associated user, and this relationship is defined using the `db.relationship` function, with `back_populates` indicating the corresponding attribute in the `User` model (`mood_entries`).

 This relationship ensures that each mood entry is associated with a specific user, facilitating efficient retrieval and management of mood-related data within the broader context of user interactions.